markteehan/file-chunk-connectors/README.md

 ## Limitations
 These limitations are in place for the current release:
-- maximum chunk count for any single file is 100,000
+- the maximum chunk count for any single file is 100,000
 - the maximum file size must fit inside the JVM of the source (and sink) machine (this is needed for MD5 verification)
 - the source connector should operate on a single-node Kafka Connect cluster: this is becuase each task must be able to locate the files in the input.dir locally.
 Multiple source connectors, however can send to a single topic on the same Kafka cluster.
 - the sink connector should operate on a single-node Kafka Connect cluster: this is because each task must be able to write files to the download subdirectories (chunks, locked, builds and merged) that are accessible to the other tasks running on the Kafka Connect server.

 ## License
-This repo contains compiled jarfiles only, so there is no license restriction for usage.
+There is no license restriction for single-task usage.
+Please contact Mark Teehan (teehan@gmail.com) for deployment of multi-task pipelines.
-Please feel free to raise issues and I will endeavour to address them.
+There is no limit on the number of single-task source/sink connectors or jobs deployed.
+_Single task_ means that one Kafka Connect task produces events to a topic for each source connector, and one Kafka Connect task consumes events for each sink connector.
+These plugins support single-task usage only: a _max.tasks_ > 1 is downgraded to 1 during startup.
+Single Task throughput can be tuned by modifying the binary.chunk.size.bytes.

+## Support
+Raise an issue explaining the problem and the desired behaviour.
+For consultation on feature enhancements please contact Mark Teehan (teehan@gmail.com).

 # Troubleshooting